-Renewable, long-lasting and environmentally safe building materials energy efficiency and sustainability standards
+Renewable, long-lasting and environmentally safe building materials

 The Masterplan encourages the use of recycled and renewable building materials through the various energy efficiency and environmental sustainability standards that it is under the authority of.
 Using renewable construction materials prevents pollution and waste generation, creates new recycling industries and reduces landfill disposal and expansion.
 Using low VOC paints, formaldehyde free adhesives, and other safe building materials creates high indoor air quality and promotes greater health and efficiency for the occupants.